SergioSevi/EDObounds/README.md

 If you'd like to contribute to the repository with new bounds, you can either:
 1. Make the changes yourself:
 	* Add the new bound as a folder in the [bounds/](bounds/) folder, containing one sub-folder for each shape (you don't need to have bounds for all) and one ".txt" file with the bibitem of your paper and a small comment linking the source of the bounds.
 Inside each sub-folder, include one ".txt" file for each provided radius, names "rN.txt", where N is given by $R_{90}=10^N R_{\odot}$ (for negative exponentials write a hyphen, e.g., $r-1.txt" for $R_{90}=10^{-1}R_{\odot}$).
 Each file should have two columns, corresponding to the EDO mass in Solar masses, and the constraint on the EDO fraction.
+A more in-depth explanation of this can be found in Section 3.2 of this paper.
 	* Update the [bounds/README.md](https://github.com/SergioSevi/EDObounds/blob/master/bounds/README.md) file with information about the new bound.
 	* Submit a pull request
-2. Create an issue here on the github repository with a link to the paper/bound you believe taht is missing.
+2. Create an issue on the GitHub repository with a link to the paper/bound you believe is missing.
-3. Contact us directly at sergio.sevillano-munoz@durham.ac.uk or djuna.croon@durham.ac.uk and let us know which bound you think should be added.
+3. Contact us directly at sergio.sevillano-munoz@durham.ac.uk or djuna.l.croon@durham.ac.uk and let us know which bound you think should be added.

 ### Plots